how-to-read-statement-cashflow

 A thorough examination of the cash flow statement can help identify the cause of a negative cash flow.

-In the growing phase, companies like startups or SMEs might be investing more in assets, sales, and marketing functions.
+During the growth phase, companies, such as startups or SMEs, might invest more in assets, sales, and marketing functions.
 For example, a company might have invested hugely in a noncurrent asset, which may show as a drain on cash flows.
-However, this indicates that the company might generate more cash flows from the assets in the future.
+However, this suggests the company may generate more cash flow from its assets in the future.
 In this case, a negative cash flow is usually temporary (not a bad sign).

 However, negative cash flow can also be a sign of concern.
 For example, it can be due to high overhead costs, large amounts of irrecoverable debt, or poor financial planning.
 These issues can affect the company’s performance and ability to cover its daily expenses in the long run.